circleci/circleci-docs/jekyll/_cci2/orb-author-faq.md

 **Binary**

-This option is strongly discouraged when possible.
+This option is strongly discouraged wherever possible.
 Sometimes it may be necessary to fetch a remote binary file such as a CLI tool.
 These binaries should be fetched from a package manager or hosted by a VCS such as GitHub releases wherever possible.
 For example, installing Homebrew as a part of the [AWS Serverless orb](https://circleci.com/orbs/registry/orb/circleci/aws-serverless#commands-install)

 ```yaml
 steps: